Where Does Well Water Come From? A Guide to Nature’s Largest Freshwater Resource

 How fast does well water replenish?

 Groundwater is sometimes hundreds or even thousands of years old.
-According to one estimation, the recharge rate is between 0.3 and 15 inches per year.
+According to one estimation, the recharge rate of groundwater is between 0.3 and 15 inches per year.

 The replenishment of well water is a continuous process.
 There is no right answer for this because the rate at which well water replenishes varies from location to location.